PhilChodrow/PIC16A/project.md

 Your project should be contained and submitted in a single Jupyter notebook, rendered as a PDF file.
 You'll complete some components of the project in different notebooks over the course of the scheduled Discussion periods.
 Your group is responsible for moving the required code into your final project file.

 It can be challenging to collaborate on a single Jupyter Notebook in which multiple people need to contribute code.
 One way to address this is to share the notebook in Box or a similar tool.
 Another good alternative is [Google Colab](https://colab.research.google.com/notebooks/intro.ipynb), which allows you to work on Jupyter Notebooks in a collaborative environment somewhat reminiscent of Google Docs.
-Please note that Colab is not appropriate for use in Discussion activities.
+Please note that Colab is not appropriate for use in Discussion activities -- we still expect you to use Jupyter Notebook while screensharing.

 ## Working in Groups